Click through to our cleaning video on youtube where you will find a guide on how to clean every type of filter that we manufacture. Cleaning video

 Please ensure only ITG oil and cleaner are used, as these have been specially formulated to work with our foam air filters.
 If ITG oil is not available Rock oil Factory foam oil and Rock Oil Factory Foam Kleen can be safely used as an alternative.

 This depends on the filter you have purchased and the conditions you are using them.

-Pro Filter WB panel filters and Pro Filter BH cylindrical filters - We recommend that the filter element is cleaned every 10,000 miles/16,000 km.
+Pro Filter WB panel filters and Pro Filter BH cylindrical filters - We recommend that the filter element is cleaned every 10,000 miles/16,000 km, and inspected at least every 12 months.
 This is a simple procedure, and will ensure that your filter continues to deliver the power improvements over a standard car.
 If your car is regularly used in a dusty environment, we advise that you clean and re-oil your filter more regularly.

 Megaflow and Maxogen filters (including maxogen induction kits) that are exposed without protection in the engine bay, fitted either directly to carburettors/throttle bodies or to air flow meters, will need regular inspection every other month to make sure that they are still in well oiled condition.
 Depending on where they are situated and how much work they have to do will depend on how many times a year you will have to wash and re oil them.
 We would suggest that due to their close proximity to the engine and the possibility of the oil drying out through the air flow and radiant heat that they are cleaned on a regular 6 monthly basis or more frequently depending on how much use or how dirty they get.

 We are able to manufacture any filter for any car.
 We have hundreds of tools for direct replacement filters for road applications and we may well have one for your car.
 So please use the contact us form and let us know what it is you are looking for?